-If you are still not satisfied with the resolution of your complaint after following the process in Step 1 you are able to escalate your complaint to the Principal Officer of the Discovery Health Medical Scheme.
+If you are still not satisfied with the resolution of your complaint after following the process in Step 1, you can escalate your complaint to the Principal Officer of the Discovery Health Medical Scheme.
 You may lodge a query or complaint with Discovery Health Medical Scheme by completing the online form on www.discovery.co.za or by emailing principalofficer@discovery.co.za.